apache/airflow/docs/apache-airflow/executor/kubernetes.rst

   - By storing dags on a persistent volume, it will be made available to all workers

-  - Alternatively, you can include dags in the image, or you can use use ``git-sync``.
-With ``git-sync``, before starting the worker container, a git pull of the dags repository will be performed and used throughout the lifecycle of the pod.
+  - Include dags in the image.
+  - Use ``git-sync`` which, before starting the worker container, will run a ``git pull`` of the dags repository.
+  - Storing dags on a persistent volume, which can be mounted on all workers.

 - **Logs**: